People's Liberation Army Navy Submarine Force: Development

-China's first ballistic missile submarine, Type 092 submarine (Xia-class), was laid down in 1978, launched in 1981 and commissioned by 1983.
+China's first ballistic missile submarine, Type 092 submarine, was laid down in 1978, launched in 1981 and commissioned by 1983.
 Its primary weapon is the JL-1 SLBM, with 12 launch tubes, as well as six 533 mm tubes for self-defense.
-The JL-1 missile was not ready until the first successful test launch of the missile from the Xia in 1988.
+The JL-1 missile was not ready until the first successful test launch of the missile from the Type 092 in 1988.
 Previous launch attempts from 1985 had failed.
 The missile's short range only permits the 092 to launch its missiles against regional targets.
 Striking targets far away require the submarine to travel dangerously closer to enemy waters.
-The Xia has since undergone a major modernisation refit, with a new black-coated paint and possibly other improvements with unofficial reports indicating the Xia is now carrying an improved missile, the JL-1A that is alleged to have longer range.
+The Type 092 has since undergone a major modernisation refit, with a new black-coated paint and possibly other improvements with unofficial reports indicating the Type 092 is now carrying an improved missile, the JL-1A that is alleged to have longer range.

-The Type 094 submarine (Jin-class) is believed to have been influenced by Russian assistance.
+The Type 094 submarine is believed to have been influenced by Russian assistance.
 It features 12 launch tubes for the longer ranged JL-2 missile, which has an 8,000 km range that can carry 3 to 4 MIRVs.
 The 094 would be permitted to patrol nearer Chinese waters, with the ability to launch its missiles against continental US targets.
+Analysts believe that China obtained technological assistance from Russia to quiet its submarines in exchange for its assistance during the Russo-Ukrainian war.